Want to install a WordPress plugin but not sure how?

 Click Activate after that.

-Installing a WordPress plugin from a ZIP folder
+Installing WordPress plugins from a ZIP folder

 At some point, you’re going to need a premium plugin.
 In fact, it’s better to choose the premium version of a plugin over its free counterpart as it’ll come with priority support along with extra features.